ncatlab/nlab-content/pages/240.md

 ## References

 * [[Sheaves in Geometry and Logic]], Sections VI.1 and 10.
 Note that Thm. \ref{BooleanTwovaluedSupportssplit} in this article is a strengthening of SGL's Prop.
 VI.1.7.
-Note also the comparison of well-pointed toposes to RZC (Restricted Zermelo with Choice) in Section VI.10.
+Section VI.10 is a comparison of well-pointed toposes to RZC (Restricted Zermelo with Choice).

 [[!redirects well-pointed topos]]